Neha151200/Research-Paper-Publication-Analysis/README.md

 IV.
 Results and Findings
 * Objectives -
-  Finding Popular Author Domain Wise
+  Finding Popular Author Domain Wise,
-  Predicting Citation of Domain
+  Predicting Citation of Domain &
   H-index for each author